 Tips to Get Into MIT

-MIT wants to admit students who have proven to be “students and community members first, and applicants second.”
-They believe these are people who go on to be excellent leaders with unique experiences and a passion for putting out excellence while still maintaining a positive social life.
-So, for them to see that in you, you need to put in that extra effort, and here are three MIT Admission process tips that can help you with that.
+MIT wants young people to be “students and community members first, and applicants second.”
+They look for students whose strengths, interests, and values are a good match for MIT, including alignment with MIT’s mission, collaboration, initiative, risk-taking, hands-on creativity, intensity, curiosity, and strong character.
+So, for them to see that in you, you need to put in extra effort, and here are three MIT admission process tips that can help you with that.

 Tip 1.
 Have an Impressive High School Run